-What is the Canadian Diabetes Association’s position on employment?
+What is Diabetes Canada’s position on employment?

 In being considered for employment in safety-sensitive positions, a person with diabetes has the right to be assessed for specific job duties on his or her own merits based on reasonable standards applied consistently.